 Complex carbohydrates and Good Fat: Complex carbs include chickpeas, sweet potatoes, lentils, corn, and good fats include avocado, cheese, fatty fish such as salmon, extra virgin oil, chia seeds

 I love carbohydrates!
 I personally do not see the reason for cutting out carbs totally to have a healthy diet.
 You just need to be aware of the type of carbs you are eating, as there are whole carbohydrates (the good ones!) and refined carbohydrates (the ones to avoid!).
-The good carbs are low in calories, high in nutrients, antioxidants, and does not have all the refined sugar and grains that are not good for our health.
-Bad carbs are the ones to be avoided and they are in all the decadent food that we like to indulge in, sweet pastries, soft drinks, white bread, pizzas..etc.
+The good carbs are low in calories, high in nutrients, antioxidants and do not have all the refined sugar and grains that are not good for our health.
+Bad carbs are the ones to be avoided and they are in all the decadent food that we like to indulge in, sweet pastries, soft drinks, white bread and pizzas.

 Green Vegetables include Kale, spinach, cabbage, watercress, swiss chard

-There is a lot of information written on these four components and their benefits that it is rather pointless to rehash over these again.
+There is loads of information written on these four components and their benefits that it is rather pointless to rehash these again.
 What I would like to do next is to share with you some of my own tips and how I plan and organize my meals in order to achieve the balance of these four components.